Suspected of DWI and Need to Fight For Your License?

 Attorney Tad Nelson: Houston’s DWI Guru

-Both attorneys Tad Nelson and Amber Spurlock are ACS/CHAL Lawyer/Scientists with forensic credentials that are unrivaled by most DWI lawyers in Houston.
+Both attorneys Tad Nelson and Amber Spurlock are ACS/CHAL Lawyer/Scientists with forensic science credentials that are unrivaled by most DWI lawyers in Houston.
 In fact, the DWI attorneys who staff the Law Offices of Tad Nelson & Associates are among the handful of DWI attorneys in the nation with lawyer/scientist credentials.

 If you’re reading this message and have an upcoming court date related to a Houston DWI case, you need to call attorney Tad Nelson immediately.